Addressing access to care

-- Recruiting and training physician, nurse and health aides (Alaska only).
+- Recruitment and training of physician, nurse and health aides.
 Rural areas experience a chronic shortage of clinicians providing primary care.

 - Provider-to-provider consultations.
 Rural clinicians often do not have the resources needed to provide specialized psychiatric and substance use treatments and would benefit from increased access to provider-to-provider consultation platforms.